dphfox/ludo/README.md

 Scripts must have permission to define a native counterpart.
 If a `.ludorc` declares a native library without permission, the script will fail to load.

-By default, only the main script (directly run by Ludo) has native permission.
+By default, only the `.ludorc` in the main script's directory (directly run by Ludo) has native permission.
+Native libraries declared in other `.ludorc` files do not inherit this default permission.

 Scripts with native permission can manually grant native permission to other scripts on a case-by-case basis via their own `.ludorc` files.